michaelsbradleyjr/traits.js/README.md

 ## Usage

-Load *traits.js* in your Node.js programs as you would any other module:
+Load *traits.js* in your Node.js programs as you would any other module.
+The `Trait` constructor is available on the object exported by the library:

 ```javascript
 var Trait = require("traits.js").Trait;